Mid Year Sale!20% Off

 Swifty is a gentle retired greyhound who won 14 races at an average of 66km an hour.
 She loves pies and baguettes, cannoli and roast beef.
 She likes to nick them when no-one is looking.
 She loves to spend the day snoozing on the sofa but always dances when her owners come home.

 Jane Ostler is a painter and illustrator from the U.K. She and her husband Paul dote on two Serengeti cats, Winnie and Teddy.
-She hopes that you have enjoyed this book and by doing so, have helped dogs like Swifty find a new and happy home.
+She hopes that you have enjoyed both these books and by doing so, have helped dogs like Swifty and giraffes like Zarafa find a new and happy home.

 Wadbilliga Plateau from Brogo NSW